Audit and Risk<br>Committee

 • The annual compensation of directors and executive officers, and the disclosure of same in the Annual Report

-• Grant of Employee restricted stock awards for 2021
+• Vest of Employee restricted stock awards for 2021 and 2022

-All of the above matters were reviewed and/or approved by the Compensation Committee.
+All of the above matters were reviewed and/or approved by the Committee.

-B. The Board of Directors adopted all recommendations of the Compensation Committee without modification.
+B. The Board of Directors adopted all recommendations of the Committee without modification.

 Chairman, CEO, and Executive Officers’ Shareholding Requirements